MichaelCurrin/python-package-quickstart/docs/init_file.md

 >
 > In the simplest case, `__init__.py` can just be an empty file, but it can also execute initialization code for the package or set the `__all__` variable, described later.

+## Package installation

+Reduce to the fewest pieces, an installable Python package is a directory with an `__init__.py` file.
+This file could be empty and do nothing.
+For a simple project of a single script, that file could contain all the Python code and no other files are needed.

+## Adding a docstring

 Adding a docstring to the otherwise empty file can be useful when reading your documentation (especially through the console) to explain a module and its purpose. e.g.

 ```